Programming the device

-This is not necessary for operation of the device, this step just makes it a bit more cool :P
+This is not necessary for operation of the device, this step just makes it appear a bit more professional.

 RX LED is connected to C0 pin, you can configure it's behavior from 'IO Controls' submenu.
 Default is 'TXLED#'.
 When youre done, click 'Program' and EEPROM will be rewritten.
 Replug your device and it's done!

 LiveLight is discrete dynamic backlighting system designed for panel TVs and PC monitors.
-Color and brightness of individual LED strips change depending on what is currently displaying on the screen.
-When backlight adjusts directly to the screen, it cont take your attention like plain white lighting would.
+Colour and brightness of individual LED strips change depending on what is currently displaying on the screen.
+When backlight adjusts directly to the screen, it won't take your attention off the media like plain white lighting would.

 LiveLight USB Interface

 LiveLight USB Interface is the heart of whole system.
-It is the little black box that controls all the LED strips mounted behing the screen.
-Output signal is simply high frequency pulse width modulation.
-Light-controller is connected to PC with high-speed USB2.0 witch also power both chips of the device.
-External power is needed only to power LED-strips.
-Input voltage can vary from 2 to 20 volts cause of this.
+It is the little black box that controls all the LED strips mounted behind the screen.

-ATmega32 is clocked with 14.7456MHz external crystal, witch is fastest oscillator supported by the chip that has 0% UART error rate on all common BAUD rates.
-This is critical for succeeded data-transfer.
+Main chip, ATmega32 is clocked with 14.7456MHz external crystal, which is fastest oscillator supported by the chip that has 0% UART error rate on all common BAUD rates.
+This is critical for successful data-transfer.

-My setup consists of approximately 17W of 12V RGB LED strip altought controller can handle much more power, 480W@12V.
-I attached my controller box behind my TV with pieces of velcro-tape, for easy removal and re-attachment.
-Makes re-flashig software a whole lot easier!
+My setup consists of approximately 43W of 12V RGB LED strip although controller can handle much more power.
+I have attached my controller box behind the TV with pieces of Velcro-tape for easy removal and re-attachment.
+Makes re-programming a whole lot easier!

 RGB LED Strip

-Atleast in theory LiveLight USB Interface should be able to run CCLF Transformers and Cold-Cathode Lights.
+At least in theory, LiveLight USB Interface should be able to run CCLF Transformers and Cold-Cathode Lights.
 Is there any sense to do that, I highly doubt that.
 LED strips are better and a lot cheaper option.
-Maybe a vintage version with colored lightbulbs, good'ol christmas lights?
+Maybe a vintage version with coloured light bulbs or good'ol christmas lights?